Stephen-Adwini-Badu/05.-BCG-X-Project/README.md

 ---

 ## Results and Insights
-- **Model Performance**: The Random Forest Classifier achieves competitive results across accuracy and precision.
+- **Model Performance**: The Random Forest Classifier achieves competitive results across accuracy and precision but is weak in recall and by extension F1 and ROC-AUC.
 - **Key Features**: Feature importance analysis highlights which variables significantly impact churn prediction.